The Two Roses

-The Two Roses is a 1910 American silent short drama produced by the Thanhouser Company.
+The Two Roses is a 1910 American silent short drama film produced by the Thanhouser Company.
 The film focuses on the young Tony Prolo who goes to deliver lunch to his father of the same name.
 After arriving and giving him his lunch, the young Tony is hit by a passing vehicle and the father rushes his son home.
 Mr. Sears, whose car hit the child, receives a demand for $10,000 by the "Black Hand".
 The Sears go to the police and set a trap for the Black Hand, but end up wrongly arresting the child's father.
 Tony convinces the police to investigate further and the confusion is cleared up when the real culprit is caught.
 Mr. Sears compensates the family by purchasing them a house in the countryside.
 The film features Marie Eline, cast in the role of an Italian boy, along with the leading players Frank H. Crane and Anna Rosemond as the parents.
 The film was released on June 7, 1910.
 The film survives with new inter-titles that were created to replace the lost materials.